 The fragment identifier component shall not be present.

-NOTE 1: While fragment identifier components are not used in namespace URIs, they can be used to generate identifiers unique to the specification, e.g. as values in enumerations.
+While fragment identifier components are not used in namespace URIs, they can be used to generate identifiers unique to the specification, e.g. as values in enumerations.

 A stable SMPTE XML namespace is a SMPTE XML namespace whose name is such that REVISION:

-conforms to STABLEREV, which consists of a year encoded as 4 decimal digits and, optionally, a month encoded as 2 decimal digits in the range 1-12; and represent the date that the XML namespace URI first appeared in the Engineering Document.
+conforms to STABLEREV, which consists of a year encoded as 4 decimal digits and, optionally, a month encoded as 2 decimal digits in the range 1-12; and

+represent the date that the XML namespace URI first appeared in the Engineering Document.

-NOTE 2: The REVISON component of a stable SMPTE XML namespace does not necessarily correspond to the publication date of its defining Engineering Document.
+The REVISON component of a stable SMPTE XML namespace does not necessarily correspond to the publication date of its defining Engineering Document.
 For instance, the defining Engineering Document can be revised in such a way that the contents of the XML Namespace remain unchanged.
 The XML Namespace Definition Document, specified in Section 5.6, contains an unambiguous link to the published Engineering Document.

 An experimental SMPTE XML namespace is a SMPTE XML namespace whose name is such that REVISION conforms to EXPREV.